mar-file-system/marfs/src/mustang/README.md

 # Running mustang

-Directly invoking the `mustang_engine` executable is discouraged since the executable attempts no substantive argument parsing.
-Instead, use the `mustang` frontend, which will appropriately parse arguments and can print help information.

-The `mustang` frontend requires at least one absolute path argument corresponding to an active MarFS location where traversal will begin.
+The `mustang` exeutable requires at least one absolute path argument corresponding to an active MarFS location where traversal will begin.
 The frontend will not check whether the absolute path actually maps to the MarFS instance; rather, such an error will likely be caught within the engine itself